 There are many diseases that can be confused with pulmonary edema, one of which is feline asthma.

 Asthma in cats, also known as “feline allergic asthma” or “feline allergic bronchitis,” is a lung condition associated with airway obstruction, typically caused by sudden narrowing of the bronchial tubes.
 These symptoms are caused by the spasmodic constriction of the bronchial tubes and increased production of secretions from the bronchial tree.
 Common symptoms in cats include coughing, difficulty breathing, increased respiratory effort, or wheezing.
 Some cat owners may confuse wheezing with fluid in the lungs.

 How to Recognize the Problem

-You can recognize fluid in cat’s lungs by evaluating your cats breathing.
-Trouble breathing is considered an emergency and it is best if you see your veterinarian immediately.
+You can recognize fluid in your cat’s lungs by evaluating their breathing.
+Breathing issues are considered an emergency and cats struggling to breathe should be taking to their veterinarian immediately.